WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Cameron Doerksen

-Very true.
-Just maybe second question on, just very quickly for Harry, just on need the financing of aircraft deliveries in 2018.
-What’s your expectation of how you’re going to finance those aircraft, or is it maybe just going to be purchased with your cash?
+Yeah, very true.
+Just maybe second question on, just very quickly for Harry.
+Just on the financing of aircraft deliveries in 2018, what’s your expectation of how you’re going to finance those aircraft or is it maybe just going to be purchased with your cash?

 Harry Taylor